Running Flows

 flow config config.py

 Displays the parsed configuration as YAML with CLI overrides applied.
-Does not create a virtual environment or instantiate Python objects.
+Does not create a virtual environment, install dependencies, or instantiate Python objects—it only parses and resolves the configuration file.

 TipWhen to Use Each Command